West-Michigan-AWS-Users-Group/LanPartyServices/README.md

 $ cdk deploy <stack-name> # prod-lan-party-services-info | prod-lan-party-services-core | prod-lan-party-services-quake3 | etc. See app.py for stack names
 ```

 6. Upload copyrighted/large assets to CDN bucket.
-These files are required for the game servers to run or for people to play.
+These files are required for the game servers to run or for people to play and should not be stored in git.
 ```bash
 python3 ./upload_assets.py
 ```